Mephistos-ML/paranmr/docs/source/configuration.rst

     export pnmr_csvdelimiter=,

 Windows Users can use the system environment variable window, or the commands in the :ref:`env_var` section.
-Note that unlike Linux/Mac no escape character is required for the semi-colon - it is just ;.
+Note that unlike for Linux/Mac no escape character is required for the semi-colon - it is just ;.